allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 ![Lazy Loading Homepage](/img/articles/2022-10-21-lazy-loading-with-mbox/lazy-loading-homepage.png)

-This change was implemented entirely on a server-side and was available on both platforms (iOS and Android) **without a new application release**.
+This change was implemented entirely server-side and was available on both platforms (iOS and Android) **without a new application release**.

 These few lines of **MBox** code helped us divide the Allegro homepage into two parts, and fix our original performance problem.